TosbackCgusBridge-Bot/CGUs-versions/Ign/Privacy Policy.md

 Please note that we may use data collected by a third party operator/licensee of localized versions or editions of Services.

-Ziff Davis’ privacy practices described in this Privacy Policy comply with the Asia-Pacific Economic Cooperation (“**APEC**”) Cross Border Privacy Rules System.
+Ziff Davis privacy practices described in this Privacy Policy comply with the Asia-Pacific Economic Cooperation (“**APEC**”) Cross Border Privacy Rules System.
 To learn more about this program, please click here.

 Ziff Davis, LLC and its U.S. subsidiaries IGN Entertainment, Inc., emedia Communications, LLC, SaleBuild, Inc. d/b/a Salesify and B2BSignals, Offers.com, LLC and Ookla, LLC participate in and have certified its compliance with the E.U.-U.S. Privacy Shield Framework.
 Ziff Davis is committed to subjecting all personal data received from European Union (E.U.) member countries, in reliance on the Privacy Shield Framework, to the Framework’s applicable principles.
 To learn more about the Privacy Shield Framework, please visit the U.S. Department of Commerce’s Privacy Shield List.
 Ziff Davis is responsible for the processing of personal data it receives under the Privacy Shield Framework and subsequent transfers to a third party acting as an agent on its behalf.
 Ziff Davis complies with the Privacy Shield principles for all onward transfers of personal data from the E.U., including the onward transfer liability provisions.
 With respect to personal data received or transferred pursuant to the Privacy Shield Framework, Ziff Davis is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, Ziff Davis may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 If you are a European individual with a privacy related complaint, concern or question about Ziff Davis’ privacy practices, please contact us by writing to ZDLegal1@ziffdavis.com **(must include “Privacy Policy” in the subject line)** and we will respond within 45 days of receiving your request.
 Under certain conditions, more fully described on the Privacy Shield website, European individuals may invoke binding arbitration when other dispute resolution procedures have been exhausted.